francoisdevlin/devlinsf-clojure-utils/docs/sql-utils.markdown

     "select * from FOO where id=1"

-The map can also have string keys
+Got it?
+Good.
+The map can also have string keys.

     (where-clause {"id" 1}) => "id=1"